ignite/cli/readme.md

 To install Starport locally on GNU, Linux, or macOS, see [Install Starport](https://docs.starport.com/guide/install.html).

+To learn about Starport's plugin system, see [pluginsrpc](starport/services/pluginsrpc/readme.md)

 To learn more about building a JavaScript frontend for your Cosmos SDK blockchain, see [tendermint/vue](https://github.com/tendermint/vue).

 ## Questions